Equal Opportunity and Diversity

 On the contrary, it refers to steps that can be taken without significant difficulty or expense to allow otherwise qualified students to fulfill course requirements by limiting as much as possible the effects of their disabilities on their performance.
 If reasonable accommodations are not obvious, effort must be made to look for possible effective accommodations.

 Major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, lifting, bending, learning, and the operation of a major life activity, including but not limited to, functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.
 This definition can cover a broad range of disabilities.
-Instructors should seek guidance from Student Disability Services regarding any question about the effect of a student's disability on the student's academic performance.
+Instructors should seek guidance from Student Disability Services (SDS) regarding any question about the effect of a student's disability on the student's academic performance.

 More information about providing reasonable accommodations to students with disabilities is available from Student Disability Services.